jmillpps/reality/README.md

 If time were fundamental, it too should be measurable without reference to anything else.
 But if all motion ceases, if no interactions occur, what is left to mark its passage?

 Without change, time has no meaning.
+Consider watching a completely static movie frame.
+With no changes in the scene, there is no perception of time passing.
+Only when images move, change, or evolve does the notion of time arise.
+Similarly, physical time emerges naturally as interactions between partices accumulate and evolve.

 And yet, as soon as interactions resume, time resumes.
 This suggests that time is not an independent flow, but rather **a measure of interaction change**.